IamGiel/racquet-hub/README.md

 - Close modal
 - Disable the submit button while processing the request
 - Show a success banner
 - Rerender the proposal list component to display the new proposal
+- THe new proposal is not showing after dialog is closed. <--------->

 ## Feature: Delete Proposal